 - Check link validity by calling the sender if you're in any doubt.

 - Click on suspicious links in emails or on websites.

 Spam filters are pretty clever these days, but you should still be wary of clicking on links in emails or on websites.
-Make sure the link you're clicking in legitimate.
+Make sure the link you're clicking is legitimate.

 For example, if you think you're clicking on a link for the NAB, then the link should contain https://nab.com.au/ at the start.

-Whenever you're in doubt, call your IT provider or the person who sent the email.
+Whenever you're in doubt, call your managed IT service provider or the person who sent the email.